mehulcode12/Advance_Credit_Risk_Model_Loan_prediction/README.md

 ---

+## 🙌 Acknowledgements

+This project was completed as part of the Codebasics Data Science Bootcamp.
+Special thanks to mentors and the open-source community for libraries and frameworks.

 ## 📌 Note
 You are welcome to use this project as a reference.
-Please give credit by linking back to this repository if you find it helpful.
+Please give credit to CodeBasics if you find it helpful.